khorsandi2014/Udacity_self_driving_car/Term1/CarND-Advanced-Lane-Lines/writeup_P4.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in cell #3 in `Advanced Lane Detection P4.ipynb`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in cell #3 in `Advanced Lane Detection P4.ipynb`)
+I used gradient on x direction (horizontal) and gradient direction to get the edges.
+To detect yellow lines, R and G channels are used.
+Finally, S and L channels from HLS are used to detect white and bright yellow.
+All of these binary thresholded images are combined and then mask to get lanes as much as possible

  Here's an example of my output for this step.

 <img src="./writeup_images/unwarped_image.png" alt="autonomous" />